How to Tie the Stevedore Stopper Knot

 Important Notes on Safety

-The Stevedore Stopper Knot is a robust and reliable option for most applications, but it should be inspected regularly when used under cyclic or dynamic loads.
+Compared to the ashley stopper knot, the Stevedore Stopper Knot is a robust and reliable option for most applications, but it should be inspected regularly when used under cyclic or dynamic loads.
 Always ensure it is properly tied and tightened for optimal performance.

 Leave a comment